solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 network subnet must be *delegated*, meaning that it can only contain Flexible Server instances.
 Because Flexible Server is deployed in a subnet, it will receive a private IP address.
-In order to resolve the DNS names of Azure Database for MySql instances, the virtual networks are integrated with a private DNS zone to support domain name resolution for the Flexible Server instances.
+In order to resolve the DNS names of Azure Database for MySQL instances, the virtual networks are integrated with a private DNS zone to support domain name resolution for the Flexible Server instances.